Nolan Investigates

 Nolan Investigates or Nolan Investigates: Stonewall is an investigative journalism podcast, released all at once on 13 October 2021, looking into the BBC's relationship with the LGBT charity and lobby group Stonewall.

 On 10 November, a month after the podcast's release, the BBC withdrew from the Diversity Champions Programme and Stonewall Workplace Equality Index.

 Series overview

-The central focus is the relationship between BBC and Stonewall.
+The central focus is the relationship between the BBC and Stonewall.
 Claims of a conflict of interest arise from Stonewall ranking companies via the Stonewall Workplace Equality Index (a league table), and then selling their Diversity Champions Programme to help the company improve their ranking.
 Finances aside, there is another question as to whether the BBC can truly be impartial as they claim, while simultaneously vying for a good ranking by Stonewall.

 Of lesser focus is questioning the legitimacy of Stonewall's status as self-assigned experts on LGBT matters.

 Production

 Nolan reports that when he began the investigation, colleagues warned him against reporting on transgender topics.

 The investigation lasted 18 months.
 All 10 episodes of the podcast were released simultaneously on 13 October 2021.